Morphemes in Linguistics

 Boy (n) + hood = Boyhood (n) [ class maintaining ]

 a.
-Don't create new word.
+Don't create new words.

 b.
 Don't change word class.